-§11.9.
-Competitive HTC Selection Criteria.
+§11.9.Competitive HTC Selection Criteria.

 (a) General Information.
 This section identifies the scoring criteria used in evaluating and ranking Applications.
 The criteria identified in subsections (b) - (e) of this section include those items required under Tex.
 Gov't Code, Chapter 2306, Code §42, and other criteria established in a manner consistent with Chapter 2306 and Code §42.
 There is no rounding of numbers in this section for any of the calculations in order to achieve the desired requirement or limitation, unless rounding is explicitly stated as allowed for that particular calculation or criteria.
 The Application must include one or more maps indicating the location of the Development Site and the related distance to the applicable facility.
 Distances are to be measured from the nearest boundary of the Development Site to the nearest boundary of the property or easement containing the facility, unless otherwise noted.
 For the purposes of this section, all measurements will include ingress/egress requirements and any easements regardless of how they will be held.
-Due to the highly competitive nature of the program, Applicants that elect points where supporting documentation is required but fail to provide any supporting documentation will not be allowed to cure the issue through an Administrative Deficiency.
-However, Department staff may provide the Applicant an opportunity to explain how they believe the Application, as submitted, meets the requirements for points or otherwise satisfies the requirements.
+Applications will only be reviewed for point items specifically elected in the Application.
+Except for scoring items that are awarded based on tiered categories, if an Application is determined to not qualify for the points elected, Department staff will not evaluate the Application to determine whether it might qualify for alternative points.